Open Neighborhood Ideals of Well-Totally Dominated Trees are Cohen-Macaulay: Characterizations of WTD trees

-Our goal in this section is to give two characterizations of unmixed trees.
-The first one is descriptive, allowing one to detect whether a given tree $T$ is unmixed; see Theorem~\ref{thm. char. of unmixed trees}, which is the main result of Subsection~\ref{subsec. interior graphs of trees}.
-Essentially, $T$ has two noteworthy ``interior" subgraphs, $T_\R$ and $T_\B$, which are induced subforests that arise from a red-blue coloring of $T$, and such that $T$ is unmixed if and only if $T_\R$ and $T_\B$ are unmixed; see Corollary~\ref{cor.
-T unmixed <-> TBTR unmixed}.
+Our goal in this section is to overview a characterization of WTD trees.
+It is a descriptive characterization, allowing one to detect whether a given tree $T$ is WTD; see Theorem~\ref{thm. char. of WTD trees}.
+Essentially, $T$ has two noteworthy ``interior" subgraphs, $T_\R$ and $T_\B$, which are induced subforests that arise from a red-blue coloring of $T$, and such that $T$ is WTD if and only if $T_\R$ and $T_\B$ are WTD \cite[Corollary 5.8]{COURAGE_GT}.
 The connected components of $T_\R$ and $T_\B$ have a property that we call ``balanced."
-The general properties of balanced trees are the focus of Subsection~\ref{subsec.
-Balanced trees}, and their unmixedness is the topic of Subsection~\ref{subsec. des. char. of unmixed bal. trees}, the main result of which is our descriptive characterization of them in Theorem~\ref{thm. char. of unmixed delt. trees}.
+The main result of which is the descriptive characterization of balanced trees in Theorem~\ref{thm. char. of WTD delt. trees}.

-The second characterization of unmixed trees is constructive, allowing us to build unmixed trees.
-It is the main result of Subsection~\ref{subsec. const. unmixed bal. trees}; see Theorem~\ref{thm. constructing hh = 3 delt. trees}.